JerroldJV/HarborML/README.md

 Now, we will want to create a new environment and a simple model training script.

-Now, create a new file "project/containers/default.dockerfile" with the following contents:
+Now, modify the file "project/containers/default.dockerfile" to include the following contents:
 ```docker
 FROM python
 RUN pip install scikit-learn pandas
 ```
 This dockerfile will be used to create a simple container with python and scikit-learn installed.

-Next, download the iris dataset (can be found here https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/d546eaee765268bf2f487608c537c05e22e4b221/iris.csv) and save it in the project/data folder.
+Next, download the iris dataset (can be found here https://bit.ly/2ow0oJO) and save it in the project/data folder.

 Finally, create a file "project/src/train_iris.py" in the src with the following contents:
 ```python